rust-lang/rust/src/doc/grammar.md

   gated.
 This is expected to improve soon.

 - The first character has property `XID_start`
-- The remaining characters have property `XID_continue`
+- The remaining characters have property `XID_continue` or is a superscript

 that does _not_ occur in the set of [keywords](#keywords).